ThomasLee94/To-Do-List/README.md

 ## How to Use Live:
 1. A dash(-) must be used in order to properly differentiate all to do's from the main text input into seperate text boxes.

-## Features (In progress):
+## Features:
-1. Basic login page to differentiate users.
+1. Users can get individual checkboxes from one input text box using redux.
+2. The checkboxes can be individually updated.
+3. Tick boxes checks(✓) are saved with Mongo.
-2. Date and time tag for list creation.
+2. Date and time tag for list creation and updated if list is overwritten.

 ## Backlog:
+1. Authentication.
-1. Automatic saving of lists (saves every keystroke).
+2. Automatic saving of lists (saves every keystroke).
-2. Search bar for lists on-top of list-view tab.
+3. Search bar for lists on-top of list-view tab.

 ## Wireframe: